 Committee member: Pamenus Tuso

-Pamenus is a Holder of a Diploma in Journalism with the Christian College of Southern Africa and Online Media Management Certificate with the International Institute for Journalism in Germany.
-During his 15-year journalism career, he has worked for various provincial, national and international media organisations.
+During his 15-year journalism career, Pamenus has worked for various provincial, national and international media organisations.
 Currently, he is a correspondent for several international and local media organisations.
 He is a former Zimbabwe Union of Journalists national executive member.
+Pamenus has a Diploma in Journalism from the Christian College of Southern Africa and an Online Media Management Certificate with the International Institute for Journalism in Germany.

 National Director: Tabani Moyo

 Tabani is responsible for overseeing the administration and programme implementation in line with MISA Zimbabwe’s strategic plan.
-Other key duties include staff supervision and fundraising as well as establishing and maintaining relationships with various organisations, including government, to strategically enhance MISA Zimbabwe’s mission.
-The national director is also the organisation’s primary spokesperson (in addition to other duties as assigned by the board).
-Currently sits on the IFEX (a global network promoting and defending freedom of expression) governing council on behalf of the MISA regional network.
+Other key duties include staff supervision and fundraising as well as establishing and maintaining relationships with various organisations, including the government.
+The national director is also the organisation’s primary spokesperson.
+Currently, Tabani sits on the IFEX (a global network promoting and defending the freedom of expression) governing council on behalf of the MISA regional network.